-Figure 5. (a) Time series of modeled TEC for the different diffusion conditions $K_T \times 0.5$, $K_T \times 1.0$ (reference), $K_T \times 1.5$ and $K_T \times 2.0$.
+Figure 5. (a) Time series of modeled TEC for the different diffusion conditions $K_T \times 0.5$ , $K_T \times 1.0$ (reference), $K_T \times 1.5$ and $K_T \times 2.0$ .
 F10.7 is added as a gray line. (b) Cross-correlation, and the delay between global mean TEC and F10.7 for the different diffusion conditions.

-Similar to the runs presented in Figure 3, the model has been run for low solar activity conditions with F10.7 in the range 70-90 sfu and using four different diffusion conditions $K_T \times 0.5$, $K_T \times 1.0$ (reference), $K_T \times 1.5$, and $K_T \times 2.0$, which amounts to 50%, 100%, 150%, and 200% of the original values in the model, respectively, as shown in Figure 5.
-Figure 5(a) shows the time series of TEC for different runs and the input F10.7.
+- At high latitudes (Figure 4(c)), the variation in the delay is qualitatively the same as at middle and low latitudes i.e., a decrease of diffusion increases the delay and vice versa.
+However, a change of diffusion has less effect at high latitudes, and 215 the delay varies between 4 h and 6 h for the different runs.
+For all runs, at high latitudes, the delay is much smaller than at middle latitudes.
+In comparison to low and midlatitudes, the high latitudes show less time delay in run $K_T \times 0.75$ .
+The delay at high latitudes is also less sensitive to diffusion changes as compared to the low and middle latitude regions. - Similar to the runs presented in Figure 3, the model has been run for low solar activity conditions with F10.7 ranging from 70-90 sfu, and using four different diffusion conditions $K_T \times 0.5$ , $K_T \times 1.0$ (reference), $K_T \times 1.5$ , and $K_T \times 2.0$ , which 220 amounts to 50%, 100%, 125% and 150% of the original values in the model, as shown in Figure 5.
+Figure 5(a) shows the time series of TEC for different runs and input F10.7.
 In comparison to Figure 3(a), the TEC values are smaller, following the F10.7 index.
 For these runs, the magnitude of eddy diffusion has been changed by 50%.
-Therefore, significant differences are observed in the TEC magnitude.
-In the reference run, TEC varies from about 8 TEC to 11.3 TECU, while it shows a similar pattern for decreased/increased eddy diffusion with the difference in relative amplitude of TEC.
+Hence significant differences are observed in the TEC magnitude.
+In the reference run, TEC is varying from about 8 TEC to 11.3 TECU, while it shows a similar pattern 225 for decreased/increased eddy diffusion with the difference in relative amplitude of TEC.
 The difference in the TEC curves in Figure 5(a) depends on the solar flux and the magnitude of the eddy diffusion coefficient.
-Also, the delay is calculated using the hourly TEC datasets and the F10.7 index, as shown in Figure 3(a).
-For the reference run $K_T \times 1.0$, the delay in the simulated GTEC is about 19 h, while the delay increases to 34 h for the run $K_T \times 0.5$, and it decreases with the increased diffusion conditions.
-Here, the delay is more sensitive to the eddy diffusion compared to the 25% change cases, since the solar activity is less dominant.
-Compared to low solar activity, the eddy diffusion is less dominant in moderate solar activity, and the delay fluctuations are smaller.
-It should be noted that increasing solar activity leads to an increase in ionospheric delay.
+Furthermore, the delay is calculated by using the hourly TEC datasets and F10.7 index, as shown in Figure 3(a).
+For the reference run $K_T \times 1.0$ , the delay in the simulated GTEC is about 19 h, while the delay is shifted to 34 h for the run $K_T \times 0.5$ , and it decreases with the increased diffusion conditions.
+Here the delay is more sensitive to eddy diffusion compared to 25% change cases, as the solar activity is less dominant.
+In comparison to low solar activity, the eddy diffusion is less dominant under moderate solar activity, and the 230 delay variations are reduced.
+It should be noted that the increasing solar activity leads to increase the ionospheric delay.